 Another first for Matheson is the dust jacket you see on this page.
-Matheson prefers his books have no cover art, but he is aware that many readers might think he wroteÂ Hunger and Thirst in 2000, not fifty years earlier.
+Matheson prefers his books have no cover art, but he is aware that many readers might think he wrote Hunger and Thirst in 2000, not fifty years earlier.
 He worked closely with Harry Morris on the cover and was so thrilled with the end result that he asked that neither the title of the book nor his name appear on the front cover.
 We’ve agreed (the title appears here only so you know the title of the book).
-On the book itself, the title will ONLY appear on the spine.
+On the book itself, the title ONLY appears on the spine.

 Matheson also provides a lengthy introduction explaining why this book has sat for as long as it has, as well as discussing several other aborted projects including two proposed books that were to be 2000 pages apiece.
 Wonderful insight for any Matheson fan.

-Hunger and Thirst is the story of a man shot in a aborted robbery who wakes up to find himself paralyzed.
+Hunger and Thirst is the story of a man shot in an aborted robbery who wakes up to find himself paralyzed.
 The book flashes back to his sordid past as he hopes to be rescued to be given a chance at redemption.